-VPS vs Dedicated Hosting – How To Make The Right Choice For Your Business
+VPS vs Dedicated Hosting – How To Make The Right Choice For Your Business!

 - Last updated:

 If you have a great website that’s starting to attract a lot of visitors, you’re likely beginning to wonder about the potential benefits of upgrading to a new hosting plan.
-For many companies, this boils down to two choices: VPS (Virtual Private Server) or dedicated hosting.
+For many companies, this boils down to two choices: VPS (virtual private server) or dedicated hosting.

-Servers And Hosting Plans
+A Basic Introduction to Servers And Hosting Plans

-A server is pretty much just a computer with a hard drive, a CPU, some memory, and bunch of input/output ports — in many ways, it’s actually very similar to your computer at home.
+A server is pretty much just a computer with a hard drive, a CPU, some memory, and a bunch of input/output ports — in many ways, it’s actually very similar to your computer at home.
 Independent of whether you get a VPS or a dedicated plan, it stands that the bigger and more powerful the hardware in the server, the faster your site will potentially be able to run.